Legal

 Venezuelan Assembly's New Laws Target Investment Growth

-Legislation aims to enhance business climate in mining, energy, and pharmaceuticals.
+Legislation aims to boost mining, energy, and pharma sectors

 Venezuelan Assembly's Legislative Push